We Can Help After A Serious Accident Causes A Traumatic Amputation

 - Disease prevention: When there is an infection in the body, an amputation may be necessary to prevent the spread of disease.
 Infections that lead to amputations often occur in motorcycle accidents, other types of motor vehicle accidents, and as a result of medical malpractice.

-No matter what the cause of an amputation, someone who is forced to live without a limb suffers from permanent disabilities that may create a world of challenges.
+No matter what the cause of an amputation is, someone who is forced to live without a limb suffers from permanent disabilities that may create a world of challenges.

 How Are Amputations Treated?